FluxML/Flux.jl/docs/src/guide/gpu.md

 Now you can run your code with `mpiexecjl --project=. -n <np> julia <filename>.jl` from CLI.

-You can use two backends, `MPIBackend` and `NCCBackend`.
-First, initialize the respective backend with `DistributedUtils.initialize`, e.g.
+You can use either the `MPIBackend` or `NCCLBackend`, the latter only if also `NCCL.jl` is loaded.
+First, initialize a backend with `DistributedUtils.initialize`, e.g.

 ```julia-repl
 julia> using Flux, MPI, NCCL